polyfy/polylith/doc/commands.md

                     (development included) + all project tests
                     (development included).

-  projects can also be explicitly selected with e.g. project:proj1 or project:proj1:proj2.
+  Projects can also be explicitly selected with e.g. project:proj1 or project:proj1:proj2.
   :dev is a shortcut for project:dev.

   Example: